 Changing the active Jedox Web connection

-There are different ways to connect or disconnect a server:
+There are different ways of connecting to or disconnecting from a server:

-- Right-click on connection in the Connection Wizard.
+- Right-click on the connection in the Connection Wizard.

 - In Web dialogs (such as Modeler or Paste View), select the connection from the Connection drop-down list (1) and then choose an option with the cog wheel (2):

 4. Setting an authentication method